LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-persistent.rst

    In addition, add a link to the ``<div>`` element to add new employers.
    This way, if a user doesn't see the employer they are looking for, they can easily click on the link and add a new employer to the database.
 #.
 In ``ProcessAddJobForm()``, you need to take in an instance of ``AddJobViewModel`` and make sure that any validation conditions you want to add are met before creating a new ``Job`` object and saving it to the database.

+.. admonition:: Progress Check

+   **Testing:**  You can run the tests found in ``TechJobsPersistentAutograded.Test`` folder.
+This folder contains all the tests for task 2.

+   **Build:**  You may have a website at this point with more functionality, but it will not be complete.
+You should have data in your MySQL database.

 Test It with SQL
 ^^^^^^^^^^^^^^^^